xamarin/GoogleApisForiOSComponents/Firebase.Invites/component/GettingStarted.md

 If you want to learn more about Invitation parts, see the following [documentation][6].

-After the user sends the invitation, your app calls `InviteFinished` method of `IInviteDelegate` interface:
+The `SendInvite` method above then opens the contact chooser dialog where the user selects the contacts to invite.
+Invitations are sent by email or SMS.
+After the user sends the invitation, your app receives a callback to the `InviteFinished` method of `IInviteDelegate` interface:

 ```csharp
 [Export ("inviteFinishedWithInvitations:error:")]